truenas/documentation/content/TrueCommand/Administration/Users.md

 ![Users Edit](/images/TrueCommand/2.0/UsersEditUser21.png "Users Edit")

-There are several different elements that you can configure for a user, including the user's avatar, personal details, team membership, and system permissions.
+There are several different elements that you can configure for a user, including the user's avatar, personal details, add a contact email address, team membership, and system permissions.

 ### User Details